vuxcode/pr1-project-AlliedZombie/time-report.md

 - 2023-5-3 22:00 Worked for 3 hours.
   - *Put the pictures into the css instead and that worked.
 Also made a animation for the characters to load in to the scene.
 Made a intro screen that disapears when the user have typed their name and that the name get typed on the HP bar.*

+- 2023-5-6 22:00 Worked for 4 hours.
+  - *Made player and enemy functions with custom animation curves.
+Tried to make the character exit aswell but Is really stuck with the css.
+A random EnemySpawner so its a random enemy each time.
+Made som buttons appear and changed the UI abit.
+Also made it so if the player does not input any name it will be called Adventurer anyway.*